Guitar Ensemble Techniques

 Completion of Guitar Chords 101 and Guitar Scales 101 or equivalent knowledge and experience is required.

 In order to succeed in this course, you should have a basic understanding of standard notation and TAB.
 You should have a basic understanding of major and minor triads, major and minor barre chords, major and minor pentatonic scales, and the major scale and its modes.
-You should also be able to properly tune your instrument, and record and upload your assignments using a computer.
+Students should have the ability to tune the guitar into tunings other than standard EADGBE (a chromatic tuner may be helpful for this) and record and upload your assignments using a computer.

 • Capo